bkcastro/sketch-cli/README.md

 ## What is a sketch?

-A sketch is a simple idea that can be rendered with a bowser.
+A sketch is a simple idea that can be rendered with a browser.
 This can be anything from generative art, UI/UX, images, 3D experiences, etc. It is up to the user to define what they wish to represent.

 ## Getting started